dduvstudents/dduvstudents.github.io/_posts/2021-06-23-PhD_day_interviews.md

 was quite special since it has been gone virtual in the context of the COVID19 pandemic.
 Despite of the remote 2021 edition, this day was a very nice and successfully organized event by the PhD students of the de Duve institute.
-Jovana Kalicević and Christophe Vanderaa won best talk and best poster prize respectively!
+Jovana Kaljević and Christophe Vanderaa won best talk and best poster prize respectively!
 Congrats to you guys!

 One of the main objective of [SkillUp!]({{site.baseurl}}/trainings/)